Strategies for Preventing ERP Failure - All Implementations Fail

 Our first post will look at the RFP - or more accurately, the RFP, Recipe for Phailure.

 Success as a Partner at Pelorus will be to translate thirty years of ERP selection and implementation experience into reimagining how to get to value faster with fewer missteps.
-I look forward to discussing your project.

 If you are in the process of selecting a new ERP solution or in the midst of a challenged or failing ERP implementation, give us a call.